31 Aug Part 1 – Why Do Dry Eyes Occur?

 Still Have Questions about Dry Eyes

-Call our Unionville optometry office at 1-905-477-4488 to make an appointment with Dr. Krista, Dr. Mark, or Dr. David Innamorato or contact us online.
-For more information on this subject, please check out our Dry Eyes page in our Vision Library.
+Call our Unionville Optometry Dry Eye Clinic at 1-905-477-4488 to make an appointment with Dr. Krista, Dr. Mark, or Dr. David Innamorato or contact us online.
+To learn more about dry eyes or Lipiflow treatment for dry eyes, please visit our Dry Eye Clinic page.